codesy/old-firefox-addon/README.md

 By default, the add-on communicates with [api.codesy.io](https://api.codesy.io).
-You should use the [codesy.herokuapp.com](https://codesy.herokuapp.com) dev site while you work on the add-on.
-You can direct the add-on to use another domain in the add-on preferences.
+You should use the [codesy-dev.herokuapp.com](https://codesy-dev.herokuapp.com) dev site while you work on the add-on.
+Configure the add-on to use domain `codesy-dev.herokuapp.com` in the add-on preferences.